-For certain products in the FX, rates, commodity and Gilt markets we may be willing to accept a firm commitment to trade but where some trade parameters are not agreed with you prior to our execution of your order (for example, price, quantity, timing).
-Whether we will agree to accept such an order is completely at our discretion.
+For certain products, in the FX, rates, commodity and gilt markets, we may be willing to accept a firm commitment to trade where some trade parameters are not agreed with you prior to executing your order (for example, price, quantity, timing).
+Whether we will agree to accept such an order is at our discretion.

 Where we are willing to accept such an order from you, the price at which we would do so may include relevant charges which will be added to the price at which we transact or may have transacted, in the market.
-It may include a fair and appropriate fee solely determined by Lloyds Bank and will cover both a range of factors such as market execution costs depending on size, timing, currency pair and available liquidity and also infrastructure costs relating to assessment of credit, varying degrees of market risk funding and capital impact, execution venue fees, clearing fees and other day to day business costs.
-Unless otherwise stated, the price indicated by Lloyds Bank will be the 'all in price'.
+It may include a fair and appropriate fee solely determined by Lloyds Bank and will cover both a range of factors such as:

+- Market execution costs depending on size, timing, currency pair and available liquidity; - Infrastructure costs relating to assessment of credit, varying degrees of market risk funding and capital impact, execution venue fees, clearing fees and other day to day business costs.

+Unless otherwise stated, the price indicated by us will be the 'all in price'.